-The US News and World Report ranked first the Kingdom of Thailand in the 2020 Best Countries to Start a Business global perception-based survey.
+The US News and World Report ranked first the Kingdom of Thailand in the 2020 Best Countries for Starting a Business global perception-based survey.
 The survey related to these five attributes: affordability, bureaucracy, low manufacturing costs, global connection and access to capital.

-The survey took note of the several factors why Thailand is the best country for business startup.
+The survey took note of the several factors why Thailand is the best country for starting a business.
 Firstly, Thailand has been considered one of the most visited countries.
 It has a very stable agricultural sector as well as a booming and competitive manufacturing industry.
 Thailand is also the world’s largest exporter of rice and a leader in textiles, tin, and electronics.

 Business in Thailand continues to expand from time to time attracting more and more foreigners to invest or set up an enterprise.
 Foreigners not only invest in existing companies or put up their own establishment in Thailand.
 They also venture into the expansion of their branches.